8 Coffee Barista Skills: How to Elevate Your Coffee Game

 Last but not least, baristas are trained in numbers—temperature ranges, grind weights, water volumes, and so on.

-They literally know what goes into each cup of coffee, how many parts coffee to parts milk goes in a latte, foam content.
+They literally know what goes into each cup of coffee, how many parts coffee to parts milk go in a latte and foam content.

-Making coffee, just like cooking or baking, are exact sciences.
-There are rules to follow to ensure quality, which any respectable barista will be sufficient in.
+Making coffee, just like cooking or baking, are exact science.
+There are rules to follow to ensure quality, which any respectable barista will be sufficient for.

 How do You Become One?